 The last Labour government introduced a new way of charging road tax that put a greater burden on the most polluting cars, especially if they were bought new.

 Such vehicles can now pay as much as £1,000 tax in the first year – hence the name “showroom tax” – and up to £460 standard vehicle excise duty in subsequent years.

 The highest rates are charged on models which emit 256g or more of carbon per kilometre driven, which are grouped in road tax band M. These include Mazda’s RX-8 R3, as well as a number of SUVs and sports cars.

 Don’t get the model wrong

 But it’s not just sporty models that incur the highest tax costs.
-Website Road Tax Prices points out that there can be significant differences in vehicle excise duty between versions of what appear to be the same car.
+There can be significant differences in vehicle excise duty between versions of what appear to be the same car.